 Heart of Raag:

-These rules and limitations, patterns of ascending and descending notes is what we call Raag.
-That maybe a good reason why we call this chapter the “Introduction to Raag”.
+These rules and limitations, patterns of ascending and descending notes are what we call Raag.
+That may be a good reason why we call this chapter the “Introduction to Raag”.
 As far as I know, from what I’ve read; Raag is derived from Sanskrit, which vaguely represents “Color”.
-It can also be translated as “Mood”.
-Like I keep repeating, these are vocabulary that is based on language.
+It can also be translated as Mood, Feeling, or even Demeanor.
+As I keep repeating, these are vocabulary that is based on language.
 And really doesn’t matter in the end as long as you understand the core concept.

 Raag is the fruit of these concepts we talked about.
 It’s basically a melody (unspecified tune) that creates a certain mood with a set tonic note.
 Don’t get overwhelmed here, we are after all describing sounds with words.
-Tonic note here means
+A tonic note here means

 Sa.
 So in every Raag,